RoryQo/Research-Reproduction_Causal-Effect-of-Segregation-on-Poverty-Rates/README.md

 ## Conclusion

 The IV approach provides a more reliable estimate of the causal impact of segregation on poverty rates compared to OLS, addressing endogeneity concerns.
 By using instruments related to railroad infrastructure, we obtain a clearer understanding of how segregation influences poverty, particularly for Black populations.
+The results indicate segregation has a statistically significant *causal* impact on the poverty rates of the black population (increasing segregation induces higher poverty rates among the black population).

 Comparing the simple regression